-Is Hillary Clinton winning the popular vote?
+Is Hillary Clinton lost but is winning the popular vote

 If Clinton hangs on, she would become the first presidential candidate since Al Gore in 2000 to win the popular vote but lose the election.
 Trump, who clinched the nomination by securing 270 Electoral College votes, currently leads Clinton 289-218, though Michigan, New Hampshire and Minnesota have yet to be called.

-Prior to Gore's defeat to George W. Bush in 2000, three other candidates -- all in the 19th century -- had won the popular vote and lost the election.
+Prior to Gore's defeat to George W. Bush in 2000, three other candidates -- Andrew Jackson, Samuel Tilden and Grover Cleveland, all in the 19th century -- had won the popular vote and lost the election.

 Entering Tuesday, with most polls showing Clinton with marginal but steady leads, Trump's chances of victory were seen as remote.
 The Electoral College map was considered favorable to Clinton, who was said to have several paths to the winning threshold of 270 electoral votes.